Psychotherapy; the Next Great Expose

 The front page of newspapers are full of sudden adult memories of childhood

-abuse which are unsubstantiated, and after honest investigation, often
+abuse which are unsubstantiated.
+After honest investigation, often prove false.

 This is true in every case, most poignantly when it concerns 'sudden' adult